hphelion/documentation/network.howto.md

 - [Edit a sub-net](#EditSubCLI)
 - [Rename a port](#RenamePortCLI)

-For the full reference of supported HP Helion Cloud CLI commands for Windows PowerShell, see [HP Helion Cloud Environment CLI Software for Windows PowerShell Command Line Reference](/cli/windows/2/reference/).
+For the full reference of supported HP Helion Public Cloud CLI commands for Windows PowerShell, see [HP Helion Public Cloud Environment CLI Software for Windows PowerShell Command Line Reference](/cli/windows/2/reference/).

 ### How to create a network ### {#CreatingCLI}